-Lily King and Chang-rae Lee will give short readings from their new novels Writers & Lovers and My Year Abroad, followed by a conversation with a writer.
-For more information on the 2020-2021 Inprint Margarett Root Brown Reading Series click here.
+Lily King and Chang-rae Lee will give short readings from their new novels Writers & Lovers and My Year Abroad, followed by a conversation with Maggie Galehouse, a writer and editor in Houston and former book editor at the Houston Chronicle.
+For more information about the 2020/2021 Inprint Margarett Root Brown Reading Series, click here.

 BOOK DISCOUNTS: Our partners at Brazos Bookstore are offering a 10% discount on Writers & Lovers by Lily King and My Year Abroad by Chang-rae Lee.
 To receive the discount, order your copy of new books by King and Lee at www.brazosbookstore.com starting three weeks prior to two days after the event.
 Enter INPRINT in the Coupon Code box in the Shopping Cart and then click on Apply To Order.

 Lily King is, according to Madeline Miller, “one of our great literary treasures.”
-After graduate school she took a job as a high school English teacher in Valencia, Spain, and began writing her first novel.
-Eight years, 10 more moves across the U.S., and many bookstore, restaurant, and teaching jobs later, it was published as The Pleasing Hour, a New York Times Notable Book and winner of a Whiting Award.
-Her other novels include The English Teacher, a Publishers Weekly Top Ten Book of the Year; Father of the Rain, winner of the New England Book Award and Publishers Weekly Best Novel of the Year; and Euphoria, named one of the 10 Best Books of 2014 by The New York Times Book Review, in which Emily Eakin, on the front page, called it “a taut, witty, fiercely intelligent tale of competing egos and desires in a landscape of exotic menace.”
+Her debut novel The Pleasing Hour was a New York Times Notable Book and winner of a Whiting Award.
+Her other novels include The English Teacher, a Publishers Weekly Top Ten Book of the Year; and Father of the Rain, winner of the New England Book Award and Publishers Weekly Best Novel of the Year.
+The New York Times Book Review, in a front page review, describes King’s novel Euphoria – one of the Times 10 Best Books of 2014 – as “a taut, witty, fiercely intelligent tale of competing egos and desires in a landscape of exotic menace.”
 King joins us to read from and talk about her new novel Writers & Lovers, which “captures the agita of an early-life crisis and the eccentricities of a writer’s life, spiking the narrative with wit, sumptuous imagery, and hilarious skewerings of literary elitism” (People).
 “Writers & Lovers made me happy,” says Ann Patchett.
 “Even as the narrator grieves the loss of her mother and struggles to make art and keep a roof over her head, the novel is suffused with hopefulness and kindness.”
-King lives in Portland, Maine.